NFCTagHunt/NFCTagHunt.github.io/README.md

-# NFCTagHunt.github.io
+# MattJSmith.github.io
-Scavenger hunt involving finding posters with NFC Tags and scanning them
+Find and seek using NFC Tags